Computer data storage: Tertiary

 A large tape library, with tape cartridges placed on shelves in the front, and a robotic arm moving in the back.
 The visible height of the library is about 180 cm.

 Tertiary storage or tertiary memory typically involves a robotic arm which mounts and dismount removable mass storage media from a catalog database into a storage device according to the system's demands.
 It is primarily used for archiving rarely accessed information, since it is much slower than secondary storage (e.g. 5–60 seconds vs. 1–10 milliseconds).
 This is primarily useful for extraordinarily large data stores, accessed without human operators.
 Typical examples include tape libraries, optical jukeboxes, and massive arrays of idle disks (MAID).
 Tertiary storage is also known as nearline storage because it is "near to online".
 Hierarchical storage management is an archiving strategy involving automatically migrating long-unused files from fast hard disk storage to libraries or jukeboxes.

 Offline

 Offline storage is computer data storage on a medium or a device that is not under the control of a processing unit.
 The medium is recorded, usually in a secondary or tertiary storage device, and then physically removed or disconnected.
 Unlike tertiary storage, it cannot be accessed without human interaction.
 It is used to transfer information since the detached medium can easily be physically transported.
 In modern personal computers, most secondary and tertiary storage media are also used for offline storage.

 Network connectivity

-A secondary or tertiary storage may connect to a computer utilizing computer networks.
+Secondary or tertiary storage may connect to a computer utilizing computer networks.
 This concept does not pertain to the primary storage.